Eryux/miband-heartrate/README.md

 * Open `MiBand-Heartrate.sln` with Visual Studio

-* Right-click on MiBand-Heartrate solution and select generate
+* Right-click on MiBand-Heartrate-2 solution and select generate

 ### Useful links